onuraladi/sol/README.md

 Clone this git and run the command,

 Npm run.
+After the installation you can run the command of, yarn dev to start program at your localhost.

 You can start editing the page by modifying `pages/index.jsx`.
 The page auto-updates as you edit the file.